Myles Straw Player Props: Guardians vs. Mariners

-After going 0-for-3 in his last game, Myles Straw and the Cleveland Guardians face the Seattle Mariners (who will start Robbie Ray) at 10:10 PM ET on Friday.
+On Saturday, Myles Straw (on the back of going 1-for-4) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 9:40 PM ET.

 Myles Straw Game Info & Props vs. the Mariners